helen-throp/Comment-debugger/to-do-list.md

+Maybe just try to implement for Python or Java then rescale to other languages?

 - Function which detects extension (and thus language) of code file
 - Retrieve the character which marks a comment in that language from somewhere (Or maybe just write separate functions for each language ... but there's a lot of languages)